davidanderson01/octokit.js/SECURITY.md

 ## Reporting a Vulnerability

-Since this source is part of [Octokit](https://github.com/octokit) (a GitHub organization) we ask that you follow the guidelines [here](https://github.com/github/.github/blob/master/SECURITY.md#reporting-security-issues) to report anything that you might've found.
+If you believe you have found a security vulnerability in this project, please follow the guidelines [here](https://github.com/github/.github/blob/master/SECURITY.md#reporting-security-issues) to report it privately to the maintainers.

+Alternatively, you can use GitHub's [private vulnerability reporting tool](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).

+You will receive a response from the maintainers within a reasonable timeframe.
+Please do not disclose security issues publicly until they have been reviewed and addressed.